jtakayama/makahiki/install/doc/ubuntu_readme.txt

 ===============================================================================
 You should still be in the makahiki virtual environment.

-Switch to the top-level makahiki directory:
+Switch to the makahiki/makahiki directory:
 -------------------------------------------------------------------------------
-% cd ~/makahiki
+% cd ~/makahiki/makahiki
 -------------------------------------------------------------------------------
 You can now start the web server using manage.py or gunicorn.
 The manage.py web server is better for development, while gunicorn is better for production